-Kambo (drug) - Wikipedia Kambo is usually used in a group setting, called a kambo circle or kambo ceremony The effects on humans usually include tachycardia, nausea, vomiting, and diarrhea
+Kambo (drug) - Wikipedia Kambo is usually used in a group setting, called a kambo circle or kambo ceremony Some of the effects on humans include tachycardia, hypotension, nausea, as well as vomiting and sometimes bowel movements owing to smooth-muscle contractions

 Kambo Explained: What It Is, How It’s Used, and Known Risks Kambo is the skin secretion of the giant monkey frog, Phyllomedusa bicolor In Amazonian contexts it is used as a cleansing rite and is sometimes called the “vaccine of the forest ”